 Sounds great, right?
 Not necessarily.

-Sure, this option is better than taking out some high interest loan, but it can also seriously slow progress toward your retirement goals.
+Sure, this option is better than taking out high-interest loans, but it can also seriously slow progress toward your retirement goals.

-Consider that interest payments you make on a 401k loan are paid with after-tax money.
+Consider: interest payments you make on a 401(k) loan are paid with after-tax money.
 You’ll also pay taxes again on that interest when you withdraw it in retirement.
-Interest on 401k loans effectively become double-taxed.
+Interest on 401(k) loans effectively become double-taxed.

-Of course when you’ve borrowed against your 401k you don’t benefit from any gains on that amount while the loan is outstanding.
+Of course, when you’ve borrowed against your 401(k) you don’t benefit from gains on that amount while the loan is outstanding.
 So not only are you paying taxable interest but you’re missing out on any growth in the market.

-First you’ll have to pay federal and state income taxes at your current tax bracket rate.
+First, you’ll have to pay federal and state income taxes at your current tax bracket rate.
 Then you will also be required to pay a 10% penalty on top of taxes.
-That $10,000 withdraw could look a lot like $6k or less after taxes and penalties.
+That $10,000 withdrawal could look a lot like $6k or less after taxes and penalties.

 There are a few ways to avoid the penalty, but as you can see from the huge amount of fees collected, not many people qualify for the avoidance.

 Slow and steady got me to $500k